Advanced Algorithms for Penalized Quantile and Composite Quantile Regression: Numerical Simulations

 \section{Numerical Simulations}

-In this section, we evaluate the performance of the ADMM, MM, and CD methods presented in this paper against that of the IP methods in quantreg.
-Because quantreg does not have any method for regularized composite quantile regression, such a comparison is not possible in that setting.
-Lasso regularization is used in place of adaptive lasso regularization for the IP method as only the former is available in quantreg.
-Throughout this section, data is generated according to the model for $i=1,\dots,n$ where $\varepsilon_i$ are i.i.d. standard normal random variables.
+In this section, we evaluate the performance of the proposed ADMM, MM, and CD methods against that of the IP methods in \texttt{quantreg}.
+Because \texttt{quantreg} does not natively support regularized composite quantile regression, we do not make a comparison with IP approaches in that setting.
+Lasso regularization is used in place of adaptive lasso regularization for the IP method as the latter is not readily available in \texttt{quantreg}.
+Throughout this section, data is generated according to the model for $i=1,\dots,n$, where the $\varepsilon_i$ are i.i.d. standard normal random variables.
 We use a convergence threshold of $10^{-4}$ to define our stopping criteria throughout.

-We first focus on parameter estimation rather than variable selection, and consider cases with $p=5$ variables and $n=200,400,600,800,1000,2000$ observations in non-regularized quantile and composite quantile regression.
-In each simulation, the true value of each $\beta_j$ for $j=1,\dots,p$ is uniform-randomly generated from the interval $[-1,1]$.
-In the quantile regression case, we set quantile level $\tau=0.3$, and in the composite quantile setting, we use levels $0.1,0.2,\dots,0.9$.
-The accompanying Tables \ref{tab:qr} and \ref{tab:cqr} present the performance of each method, averaged over 50 simulations.
+We first focus on parameter estimation rather than variable selection and consider cases with $p=5$ variables and $n=200,400,600,800,1000,2000$ observations in non-regularized quantile and composite quantile regression.
+In each simulation, the true value of each $\beta_j$ is uniform randomly sampled from the interval $[-1,1]$.
+In the quantile regression case, we set $\tau=0.3$ and in the composite quantile setting, we use quantile levels $0.1,0.2,\dots,0.9$.
+Tables \ref{tab:qr} and \ref{tab:cqr} present the performance of each method, averaged over 50 simulations.

-We next consider variable selection for high-dimensional data using $n=100,200,500$ observations and varying $p$ from $1.5n$ to $5n$, as shown in the accompanying tables.
+We next consider variable selection for high-dimensional data using $n=100,200,500$ and varying $p$ from $1.5n$ to $5n$.
 The performance of each algorithm is summarized by the average number of false predictors selected, the average number of true predictors selected, and the average computation time in seconds over 25 replications.
-Simulation results in Table \ref{table:1} are for regularized quantile regression with quantile level $\tau=0.3$: here, the ADMM, MM, and CD methods use adaptive lasso regularization as described in previous sections, while the IP method uses lasso regularization as available in quantreg.
-Table \ref{table:2} gives results based on composite quantile regression with adaptive lasso regularization using quantile levels $0.1, 0.2, \dots, 0.9$: we do not make a comparison against an IP approach here, however, as an appropriate method is not available in quantreg.
+Simulation results in Table \ref{table:1} are for regularized quantile regression with quantile level $\tau=0.3$: here, the ADMM, MM, and CD methods use adaptive lasso regularization as described in previous sections, while the IP method uses the lasso regularization available in \texttt{quantreg}.
+Table \ref{table:2} gives results based on composite quantile regression with adaptive lasso regularization using quantile levels $0.1, 0.2, \dots, 0.9$: we do not make a comparison against an IP approach here, however, as a comparable method is not readily available in \texttt{quantreg}.